Walt Disney World Railroad at Magic Kingdom

 Walt Disney World Railroad

 Both levels of the train station offer a mini-museum of sorts.
 There are a few items and informational displays.
-Anyone interested in trains might want to take some time to explore here.
-It’s rarely crowded.
+Anyone interested in trains might want to take some time to explore the lower level.

 Four trains circle the Walt Disney World Railroad.